fhdsl/SOTA2024_ReportOut/README.md

     * For each section, if there's a table that is used to support multiple statements, table is constructed within an expandable details section prior to any direct statements from the preprint
     * For each statement, there's a section separator and the specific statement, followed by an exapandable details section with code to show the support for the statement.

+### reports

+This directory contains corresponding knit HTML files for each of the R Markdown files in the `analyses` directory.

 ### resources

 * `scripts/shared_functions.R`: some functions used repeatedly in analysis or for plotting